slowjams/CLR-via-C-/zReworks/z14_Rework-Chars, String.md

 Because the String type represents an immutable string, the FCL provides another type, `System.Text.StringBuilder`, which allows you to perform dynamic operations efficiently with strings and characters to create a String.
 Think of StringBuilder as a fancy constructor to create a String that can be used with the rest of the framework.
 In general, you should design methods that take String parameters, not StringBuilder parameters.

-Logically, a `StringBuilder` object contains a field that refers to an array of Char structures.
+Logically, a `StringBuilder` object contains a field that refers to an array of Char structures (`m_ChunkChars`).
 StringBuilder's members allow you to manipulate this character array, effectively shrinking the string or changing the characters in the string. **If you grow the string past the allocated array of characters, the StringBuilder automatically allocates a new, larger array, copies the characters, and starts using the new array.
 The previous array is garbage collected.**

 When finished using the StringBuilder object to construct your string, "convert" the StringBuilder's character array into a String simply by calling the StringBuilder's `ToString` method.
 This creates a new String object in the heap that contains the string that was in the StringBuilder at the time you called ToString.
 At this point, you can continue to manipulate the string inside the StringBuilder, and later you can call ToString again to convert it into another String object.